RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Kali-Nethunter.md

 __Kali Nethunter__ for Android __is not officially supported__ by `airgeddon`.
-Anyway, some users were able to run successfully `airgeddon` on it.
-First of all, make sure you have a kernel supporting usb drivers for your card.
+Anyway, some users were able to run `airgeddon` successfully on it.
+First of all, make sure that you have a kernel supporting usb wifi drivers for your card.
 You should be able to set monitor mode on your card before using `airgeddon`.

 __Known Evil Twin captive portal problem__: If you experience a problem on webserver's window saying something like `cat: /dev/stdin: No such file or directory` when a client types the password in the captive portal during the attack, there is a fix for that.
 Just perform these commands in order to make some needed symlinks: